 Trevor has been sculpting full time since 2003.
-He is of New Zealand Maori and European descent, and is strongly influenced by his dual heritage and impact of both cultures in contemporary New Zealand.
-Participating in country wide symposiums and previously organising the Rotorua event, he won the 2016 Rotorua Sculpture Symposium with his piece “Synergy.”
-He has exhibited throughout the North Island, completing a solo exhibition called “Two Views” in 2012 at the Elim Gallery, and has permanent sculptures within Rotorua CBD.
+He is of New Zealand Māori and European descent and is strongly influenced by his dual heritage and the impact of both cultures in contemporary New Zealand.
+Participating in country wide symposia, and previously organising the Rotorua event, he won the 2016 Rotorua Sculpture Symposium with his piece Synergy.
+Trevor has exhibited throughout the North Island, has permanent sculptures around central Rotorua and completed a solo exhibition called Two Views at the Elim Gallery in 2012.
 In December 2013, he opened Trevor Nathan Sculpture Gardens and Gallery which is now his main focus.

-With no previous formal art training, Claire began learning stone carving at Te Kupenga Stone Sculpture Society New Plymouth roughly ten years ago with andesite boulders.
-Her approach is to explore the individual piece of raw natural material, to respect and feature it’s natural characteristics and proportions, rather than seeing it purely as a medium for her own ideas.
-Two distinct styles have evolved, either heavily geometric or curvaceous.
-By attending over a dozen symposia around the country and exhibiting in sculpture parks and exhibitions such as NZ Sculpture Onshore and Shapeshifter at The Dowse, throughout the North Island, Claire is gaining a widening experience and reputation.
+With no previous formal art training, Claire began learning stone carving with andesite boulders at Te Kupenga Stone Sculpture Society in New Plymouth nearly ten years ago.
+Her approach is to explore the individual piece of raw natural material, to respect and feature its natural characteristics and proportions, rather than seeing it purely as a medium for her own ideas.
+Claire has evolved two distinct styles – either heavily geometric or curvaceous.
+By attending over a dozen symposia around the country and exhibiting in sculpture parks and exhibitions, such as NZ Sculpture Onshore and Shapeshifter at The Dowse, Claire is gaining a widening experience and reputation.

 Bodhi John Vincent